Welcome to the heart and soul of The Passionate Pen!

 Black Velvet Seduction — A publisher of erotic, sensual, sweet and romantic suspense.
 Looks like books are published in both e and print formats.
 This publisher had once been removed because I hadn’t seen a new release from them in a long time, but they appear to be publishing regularly now.
 Verified 8/1/2013

-Breathless Press — Publisher takes erotic mostly, though it appears they may have some interest in other genres (or a mix of erotic and other genres).
+Breathless Press — Publisher takes erotic mostly, though it appears they may have some interest in other genres (or a mix of erotic and other genres) including Historical, Paranormal, and Wild West.
+They also publish YA through Lycaon Press.
 Submission guidelines are here.
-Verified 8/1/2013
+In Feb 2014, an author reported fast response on submissions (within 3 weeks) and that they’ve been good to work with.
+Verified 2/27/2014

 Carnal Desires Publishing — Epublishing/POD format erotic romance publisher.
 Site is down for “maintenance” as of 8/26/2013.
 Will be removed from this list if the server is not back in the next week.